Yam languages

 The Yam languages, also known as the Morehead River languages, are a family of Papuan languages.
-They include many of the languages south and west of the Fly River in Papua New Guinea and Indonesian West Papua.
+They include many of the languages south and west of the Fly River in Papua New Guinea and Indonesian Western New Guinea (South Papua).

 Name

-The name Morehead and Upper Maro River refers to the area around the Morehead and Maro rivers.
+The name Morehead and Upper Maro River, or Morehead–Maro, refers to the area around the Morehead and Maro rivers.
 Most of the languages are found between these rivers, but the Nambu subgroup are spoken east of the Morehead.
 Evans (2012) refers to the family instead with the more compact name Yam.
 This name is motivated by a number of linguistic and cultural items of significance: yam (and cognates) means "custom, tradition"; yəm (and cognates) means "is"; and yam tubers are the local staple and of central cultural importance.

 External relationships

 Ross (2005) tentatively includes the Yam languages in the proposed Trans-Fly – Bulaka River family.
 More recently (Evans 2012) has argued that this is not justified and more data has to be gathered.
 Evans (2018) classifies the Pahoturi River languages as an independent language family.

 Yam languages have also been in intensive contact with Marind and Suki speakers, who had historically expanded into Yam-speaking territories via headhunting raids and other expansionary migrations.